 - 1/4 teaspoon ground cumin (optional)

 Peel and dice the red onion.
-If you'd like the onion to have less of a bite, soak them in water for 15 minutes, drain, and then add to the salad.
+If you'd like the onion to have less of a bite, soak them in water for 15 minutes, drain, and then use.

 Halve or quarter the tomatoes, depending on their size.